neilellis/coding-with-gpt-4/article_as_talk.md

 ### The impact of AI on software development

-As a software developer with 20 years of industry experience, I've seen firsthand how AI can be both amazing and frustrating.
+As a software developer I've seen firsthand how AI can be both amazing and frustrating.
 GPT-4, for instance, can generate good to great code, especially in areas where I'm less familiar.
 However, it still makes too many mistakes and changes its mind too much, making it unsuitable for use without human supervision.